 And what is the basis for this assertion?
 Let's think for a moment about the definition of what a database is: a place where, in a single reference, different information is stored and organized by different types of data.
 Each of these data is grouped with the data of the same type in a table.
 An Excel sheet is nothing more than a graphical representation of a table.
 This leads us to an important conclusion: a set of Excel sheets can serve as a database.

 It is usual in a spreadsheet, however, to have entered several columns that indicate a characteristic about the data to be stored.
 Data that, in turn, should be distributed in rows if we have organized it correctly.
 With all this information, a relational database can be built and consulted every time we need information about a record.

 We insist, however, that there are already other programs for working with databases and that this is not the ultimate purpose of Excel.
 In fact, the features of this software are as follows:

-- Organize a large volume of data which can be explored easily.
+- Group a large volume of data to be easily navigated.

-- Integrate our work with other office software.
+- Integrate work with other types of office software.

-- Make the most of the use of formulas.
+- Take advantage of the feature of the use of formulas.

 Likewise, as a software to create Excel databases, it does not meet expectations because it does not maintain data consistency, in other words, it is not functional to perform cross queries and it has a lot of performance problems when working with large documents.